Erty-Gamedev/GoldSrc-Map2Prop/README.md

 disabling NULL face skipping and setting masked rendermode on transparent textures, and whether to use edge smoothing and the threshold for it.

+It's also planned to implement .rmf/.jmf support.

+## Special Thanks

-It's also planned to implement .rmf/.jmf support (thanks to Captain P for showing me the parsing code for the formats from MESS).
+Thanks to Captain P for showing me the .rmf/.jmf parsing code from MESS!

+### Alpha Testers
+Many thanks goes out to the kind people who helped me test this program durings its alpha stage:
+* SV BOY